 When a client really lays into you unexpectedly, instead of going into defense mode, consider the possibility that there are lots of other things going on in their life right now.
-That’s not an excuse for the bad behavior, and poor or unacceptable behavior should be called out.
+That’s not an excuse for bad behavior, and poor or unacceptable behavior should be called out.
 But realize that it very well may not have been something you did.
-Your client’s behavior is an outward expression of countless other things occurring in their life, only a few of which you may be able to control.
-Working to understand their perspective without allowing their issues to control your emotions will work wonders and help you facilitate a speedy resolution.
-It is not about you.
+Your client’s behavior is an outward expression of countless other things occurring in their life.
+Only a few of which you may be able to control.
+Working to understand their perspective without allowing their issues to control your emotions will work wonders.

-Our company works with end users on a daily basis providing IT and Project Management support, so we know how frustrating IT can be — especially when there is a deadline to meet.
-You sometimes have to grow thick skin to work with resource-constrained and tired end users, stressed business owners, and executives whose computer systems and networks are not working as expected.
-You have to acknowledge that it is not about you while you work hard to make sure it doesn’t become about you.
+Our company works with end users on a daily basis providing IT and Project Management support.
+We know how frustrating IT can be – especially when there is a deadline to meet.
+You sometimes have to grow thick skin to work with resource-constrained and tired end users.
+Acknowledge that it is not about you, and work hard to make sure it doesn’t become about you.
 Don’t internalize what people are saying to the extent that your emotions become defensive or compromised.
-Instead, try to understand the source of their pain, and let your clients see that you are on their team and equally committed to resolving the issue at hand.
+Instead, try to understand the source of their pain, and let your clients see that you are on their team.

-When someone is showing frustration, rather than responding with an ample amount of negative energy, consider what other areas in their life may be unraveling, and find how you can help relieve the pain they are feeling.
+If someone is showing frustration, try to consider what other areas in their life may be unraveling.
+Find how you can help relieve the pain they are feeling.
 Communication is often the most effective solution to any misunderstanding.
-Consider having more frequent check-in calls or account reviews with your client to help them understand that you will always be a part of the solution, not the problem.
+Try to have more frequent check-in calls or account reviews with your client.
+This can help them understand that you will always be a part of the solution, not the problem.

 Originally Shared on the Tampa Bay Business Journal